Cypress Hills LocationThere is so many things to do at Cypress Hills – we didn’t even begin to scratch the surface with our visit!

 - Cypress Hills Resort – The Resort at Cypress Hills is the only place located in the park and we stayed here for 2 nights in a basic hotel room.
 Clean, comfortable, wi-fi and a restaurant in the lobby.
 They do offer cabins with multiple rooms for larger groups.
 Location is fantastic!

 - Cypress Hills Camping – For tenting or trailer use the Saskatchewan Parks website for bookings at Cypress Hill.
 We stayed, by luck, in the Warlodge area.
 This area had an awesome play structure in the middle for the kids to play on and meet other camping friends.
+Don’t forget to print out our Camping with Kids Checklist!

 - Ghosttown Blues – If you are looking for a unique place to stay this is it!
 I tried to book this place and it was completely booked up for a wedding.
 This would be an amazing experience to sleep in restored chuck wagons, historic buildings and structures.
 Next time we go, we are booking here just for the experience!